-- This policy accords with "School attendance: Guidance for maintained school, academies, independent schools and local authorities" (DfE, November 2016) - All students are expected to attend school, on time, every day. - The RGS recognises the strong link between attainment and attendance and the important role that parents play in ensuring that it is as high as possible; we are committed to maintaining the highest levels of attendance and punctuality and to reducing levels of absence.
-Attendance is pivotal to keeping children safe, to social inclusion and to equal opportunity. - This policy should be read in conjunction with the Home School Agreement, the Sixth Form Agreement the Behaviour Policy and the Child Protection Policy.
-This policy can be found on SharePoint, CloudBase for students and on the School website.
+- This policy accords with Working together to improve school attendance: Guidance for maintained schools, academies, independent schools, and local authorities - All students are expected to attend school, on time, every day. - RGS recognises the strong link between attainment and attendance and the important role that parents play in ensuring that it is as high as possible; we are committed to maintaining the highest levels of attendance and punctuality and to reducing levels of absence.
+Attendance is pivotal to keeping children safe, to social inclusion and to equal opportunity. - Some students find it harder than others to attend school and therefore at all stages of improving attendance, RGS will work with students and parents to remove any barriers to attendance by building strong and trusting relationships and working together to put the right support in place - This policy should be read in conjunction with the Home School Agreement, the Sixth Form Agreement the Behaviour Policy and the Child Protection and Safeguarding Policy.
+This policy can be found on SharePoint, and on the School website.

 RGSHW Attendance Definitions

-98-100% Expected
+98-100 % Expected

-90-97% Cause for concern
+90-97 % Cause for concern

-Below 90% Serious cause for concern
+Below 90 % Serious cause for concern